 A classical/Nylon String is an acoustic guitar, but it has a slightly smaller body with nylon strings.
 They also have a wider fingerboard and shorter necks.
 They are sometimes referred to as Spanish style.

-The most popular style for children is a classical.
-The popularity of the classical style for kids is because the price, the size and the string type.
-Classical are generally cheaper than other types, while the small size is more comfortable for kids to play and the nylon string are easier on kids fingers than the steel string on acoustic or an electric.
-Full sized Acoustic (with steel strings) are not usually a great idea for kids who are just starting out.
+The most popular style for children is a classical nylon stringed options.
+The popularity of the classical style for kids is because of the price, the size, and the string type.
+Classical are generally cheaper than other types, while the small size is more comfortable for kids to play and the nylon strings are easier on kids fingers than the steel string on acoustic or an electric.
+Full-sized Acoustic (with steel strings) are not usually a great idea for kids who are just starting.
 The thick steel strings and larger necks make them difficult for children’s small hands.
 Electrics have lighter strings than an acoustic, as well as slimmer necks and bodies, so they are also a good choice if your child has expressed an interest.
 Electric models are generally a bit more expensive because you have the added cost of buying an amp and a cord, but they can be more fun to play and are much more exciting than the nylon acoustic.
-For beginners the best options are either classical (a nylon acoustic) or an electric.
+For beginners, the best options are either classical (a nylon acoustic) or an electric.

 Is it easier to learn on an Acoustic or Electric?

-Having said that, music teachers often recommend starting on a classical style.
+Music teachers often recommend starting on a classical style.
 They do this partly because it is the cheapest option and the least intimidating for parents.
-Also the idea of starting on a nylon stringed instrument is based on the type of models that were available 20 years ago, when the best option was a classical nylon instrument.
+Also, the idea of starting on a nylon stringed instrument is based on the type of models that were available 20 years ago, when the best option was a classical nylon instrument.
 These days’ manufacturers are producing lots of great beginner models of all shapes and sizes that are fantastic quality at decent prices.
-So the idea of always starting on a classical is a bit out of date.
+So the idea of always starting on a nylon string is a bit out of date.

 What size should I buy?

-If you are buying for a child under age 12, sizing is extremely important.
-If you buy something that is too large your child will have a much more difficult time learning to play it.
-There are 4 basic sizes (with a few variations), ¼ size, ½ size, ¾ size and 4/4 (full) size.
+If you are buying for a child under age 12, sizing is crucial.
+If you buy something too large your child will have a much more difficult time learning to play it.
+There are four basic sizes (with a few variations), ¼ size, ½ size, ¾ size, and 4/4 (full) size.

 Height of Child